 Listen To Feedback And Refine The Design

 It’s unlikely that you are going to get everything right from the get go and so it’s important that you regularly check in with staff that the mobile version of the intranet is meeting their needs and to seek their views on how it could be improved.
-Offering a virtual comment box for your employees, or a regular survey or poll is a great way to canvass views as well as being empowering to staff members.

 In addition, you should be regularly checking out your intranet’s performance on a mobile device in the same way that you do for the desktop version.
 And not all mobile devices are the same so try to test the intranet’s mobile functionality from a variety of devices.